 - You can develop page/window applications

-- WPF is a short abbreviation of Windows Presentation Foundation
+- The WPF full form is Windows Presentation Foundation

 - It is an ideal platform to use if you require to deal with various media types